geluso/learn-programming-programming-board-games/02-card-games/03-poker/README.md

 We can factor this in to our program by keeping track of the high card contributing to the category as well as the high card contributing just along for the ride.

+## Human Version Computation
+I had an idea here to illustrate all the computation happening here in terms of having an individual person checking for each type of card hand.
+Each person would have a whiteboard where they can mark down what information they're keeping track of, just like a function would.

+Once I figure out an efficient way to combine all of these checks in to one sequence we can compare the individual human approach to the effectiveness of one person following a sophisticated flow chart.